bassmanitram/chaos-stratus-python/README.md

 * install [sox](https://sourceforge.net/projects/sox/)
 * write a Python script based on the above sample code
 * Find a suitable `wav` file (or any other format that Sox supports out of the box)
-* Run it all like this from the (_stratus command line:
+* Run it all like this from the (shell) command line:

 ```sh
 sox your-sounds.wav -b32 -e floating-point -r 44100 -t raw - | \